Evolving desire: the life of Rene Girard.

 Likewise since he deeply felt he was unpacking the consequences of a very specific period of his own intellectual vision (and Haven does a brilliant job of explaining this and showing how common it is) that was bound with but not dependent on his 'conversion', many could happily dismiss his work from the outside simply by assuming it was fuelled by faith and dogma rather than thought.
 Walking a middle way with Girard is to avoid being pulled in either of these directions.
 He is not the answer to 'everything' but once, I found, he entered your head, adjusted your vision, significant aspects of the world will never be seen in the same way again - and it is a greatly enriched seeing.

 When I lived in Oxford, I belonged to a small group who met to explore the ideas of Girard and it was a deeply fruitful time, towards the end of which, I was rewarded with an opportunity to meet Girard himself where you encountered a charming, attentive man with a genuine sense of wanting to know what you were making of what he had contributed to your seeing.
-It was a seeing too that the group deeply contributed too in its catholicity, open mindedness and ability to convivially engage both 'believers' and skeptics and subtle hues between.
+It was a seeing too that the group deeply contributed too in its catholicity, open-mindedness and ability to convivially engage both 'believers' and skeptics and subtle hues between.

-At the very least, Girard has given me a profound uneasiness and alertness to how often we do try to shape group cohesion over against an 'other' - whether in the wider world or in the simpler territory of an organisational change at the office.
+At the very least, Girard has given me a profound uneasiness and alertness to how often we do try to shape group cohesion over against an 'other' - whether in the wider world or in the simpler territory of an organizational change at the office.
 He, also, invites me ever again to question and observe my 'own' desires and ponder whether they are truly 'mine' or simply inherited from the social context and whether that inheritance is a positive or negative dynamic of admiration that leads to or away from an inclusive, including good.
 His work will endure, develop in wider circles of adoption and become to be seen as a seminal contribution about how we individually and collectively understand the desire that shapes us.